Was Jan. 6 the end of an era – or start of a dangerous new one?

 Extremists’ growing presence

 The problem risks expanding beyond domestic terrorism, which has surged in recent years, even as the nation focused most of its resources on international terrorism.
 Federal prosecutions classified as domestic terrorism hit a record high last year.
-“Domestic terrorism and the far-right aspect of terrorism is now the greater threat to the homeland,” says Javed Ali, a former director of counterterrorism at the National Security Council.
+“Domestic terrorism and the far-right aspect of terrorism is now the greater threat to the homeland,” says Javed Ali, a former senior director of counterterrorism at the National Security Council.

 The Biden administration on Friday directed law enforcement, intelligence, and security agencies to conduct a policy review of this “serious and growing national security threat,” said White House spokeswoman Jen Psaki.

-Note: Editor's note: This story has corrected Professor Javed Ali's former title.
-He was a senior director for counterterrorism at the National Security Council.